nipunarambukkanage/gpu_stable_fluids/README.md

 An interactive 2D incompressible fluid simulator that runs entirely in the browser on the user’s local GPU.
 The project implements Jos Stam’s Stable Fluids approach with WebGPU compute shaders and WGSL, with a fixed 512 × 512 simulation grid and a responsive presentation canvas.

-There is no backend, package manager, build step, API key, cloud service, analytics, or external asset.
-The application is intentionally delivered as one self-contained HTML file so it can be copied, archived, or served from any simple local static server.
+There is no backend, runtime package dependency, API key, cloud service, analytics, or external asset.
+The application is delivered as a small industrial-style source tree: an HTML shell, an external stylesheet, browser ES modules, and dependency-free validation/serve tooling.
+It can be copied, archived, or served from any simple local static server.

 ## What is included